Skip to main content

 Establishing the Role of Stagehands in Event Success

-Stagehands serve as the backbone of , undertaking a range of essential tasks that ensure seamless operations behind the scenes.
+Stagehands serve as the backbone of event production, undertaking a range of essential tasks that ensure seamless operations behind the scenes.
 Their responsibilities include:

 1. Equipment rigging